jodha/SimpleRenderEngine/README.md

 # SimpleRenderEngine

+This is an update to Morten Nobel-Jørgensen's SimpleRenderEngine.
+The goals of the updates are to make the interface easier to us (e.g. not as dependant on advanced C++11 features like Lambdas) and with less exposure to OpenGL internals (e.g. by abstracting away direct reliance on transformation matrices).
+Several build issues have also been fixed.

+Two new cameras (derived from the base camera) have been added:
+1) A basic First-Person Surveyor (e.g. a Minecraft-like) camera (demonstrated in 'examples/18_FPS-camera.cpp')
+2) A basic Flight camera (demonstrated in 'examples/19_Flight-camera.cpp')

 The goal of SimpleRenderEngine (sre) is to provide easy way to get started with graphics programming in 2D or 3D without a deep knowledge about the low-level graphics APIs like OpenGL, DirectX and Vulkan.

-SimpleRenderEngine currently depends on Simple Direct Layer 2.x (SDL2), SDL2-image, OpenGL Mathematics (GLM), and OpenGL 3.3 (or higher), Dear ImGui and runs on both Windows, macOS and Linux.
+SimpleRenderEngine currently depends on Simple Direct Layer 2.x (SDL2), SDL2-image, OpenGL Mathematics (GLM), and OpenGL 3.3 (or higher), Dear ImGui and runs on Windows, macOS, and Linux.

 sre provides:
+ * First-Person Surveyor (e.g. Minecraft-like) camera
+ * Flight camera
  * Virtual camera (perspective and orthographic)
  * Texture support (JPEG, PNG)
  * Cube map support